Recent Fire Damage Posts

 How to Prepare for a Potential Fire Emergency

 A fire can quickly engulf any home in Bartlett, Tennessee, or Cordova, Tennessee.
 In addition to potentially causing extensive damage, an inferno can also threaten everyone's well-being, including pets.
-While you may be able to communicate evacuation instructions to human family members, ensuring pet safety can be challenging.
-Employing four useful strategies can help everyone in your family prepare for a potential fire emergency.
+While you can communicate evacuation instructions to human family members, ensuring pet safety can be challenging.
+Employing these four strategies can help everyone in your family prepare for a potential fire emergency.

 1. Keep Leashes Accessible